Johnny Isakson: Abortion

-During his campaign for the U.S. Senate in 1996, Isakson expressed his support for abortion rights in a campaign advertisement.
+During his U.S. Senate campaign in 1996, Isakson expressed his support for abortion rights in a campaign advertisement.
 In 2005, Isakson reportedly identified himself as pro-life with exceptions.
 In March 2017, Isakson—who was recovering from back surgery—came to the U.S. Capitol in a wheelchair to vote to repeal an Obama administration rule that had made it unlawful for states to bar abortion providers from receiving Title X funding.
 The Senate vote on the bill was 50–50, and Vice President Mike Pence cast a tie-breaking vote that allowed the bill to pass.

 Agriculture

-In July 2019, Isakson was one of eight senators to introduce the Agricultural Trucking Relief Act, a bill that would alter the definition of an agricultural commodity to include both horticultural and aquacultural products and promote a larger consistency in regulation through both federal and state agencies as part of an attempt to ease regulatory burdens on trucking and the agri-community.
+In July 2019, Isakson was one of eight senators to introduce the Agricultural Trucking Relief Act, legislation that would alter the definition of an agricultural commodity to include both horticultural and aquacultural products and promote a larger consistency in regulation through both federal and state agencies as part of an attempt to ease regulatory burdens on trucking and the agri-community.